-For all the 63 individuals, the COI and 16SrRNA sequences length was of 626 bp and 487 bp, respectively.
-There were 31 variables sites in COI gene, being 11 of them were parsimony-informative, and 20 singletons.
-The 16SrRNA presented 19 variable sites of which 3 were parsimony-informative and 16 singletons.
+For all the 63 individuals, the COI and 16SrRNA length was of 626 bp and 487 bp, respectively.
+There were 31 variables sites in COI gene, where 11 of them were parsimony-informative, and 20 singletons.
+The 16SrRNA presented 19 variable sites with 3 parsimony-informative and 16 singletons.
 After concatenating the COI and 16SrRNA for the following analyses, the mitochondrial haplotype presented 1,113 bp with 46 variable sites and 13 parsimony-informative.
 Thirty-three singletons were identified.